radixdlt/radixdlt-scrypto/README.md

 ## Project Layout

-- `sbor`: Scrypto Binary Object Representation (SBOR), the data format for Scrypto.
+- `sbor`: The binary data format used by Scrypto.
-- `sbor-derive`: SBOR derives for Rust `struct` and `enum`.
+- `sbor-derive`: Derives for encoding and decoding Rust `struct` and `enum`.
 - `scrypto`: Scrypto standard library.
-- `scrypto-abi`: Scrypto JSON-exportable blueprint ABI.
+- `scrypto-abi`: Scrypto blueprint ABI.
-- `scrypto-derive`: Derives for creating and importing Scrypto blueprints.
+- `scrypto-derive`: Derives for defining and importing Scrypto blueprints.
-- `radix-engine`: Radix Engine, the Scrypto execution layer.
+- `radix-engine`: The Scrypto execution engine.
-- `simulator`: Simulate ledger environment locally and run Scrypto code.
+- `simulator`: A simulator that run Scrypto code on a filesystem based ledger.
-- `examples`: Example Scrypto code.
+- `examples`: Scrypto examples.